fredcallaway/graphs-in-space/writing/nunotes.md

 # MISC
+- Numila has a lot of ad hoc stuff
+    - "Within-slot interchangeability within a short time window"
 - Reading time data for evaluating broad-coverage models of English sentence processing
 - Cowan (2000) for choice of 4 window size